ticosvd/httpstress/README.md

 # httpstress

-htptclient - the generator HTTP traffci .
-It works with only HTTP traffc.
+htptclient - the generator HTTP traffic .
+It works with only HTTP service.

-Help about keys:

 Usage of ./httpclient:
   -s string